 Regulators or organizations in each marketplace create ratings criteria for movies and TV shows, however if your title is not officially rated, you must select Suggested Rating - Title not officially rated.

 A minimum of one crew member must be added, but we recommend that you also enter at least key actors for improved search discoverability on Prime Video.
 If you're publishing a movie or TV show, then you must provide a director.

 Prime Video Direct supports video resolutions up to 1920x1080p.
 (4K UHD content isn't supported at this time.)
 Our software automatically adjusts the delivery streams to a resolution appropriate to the customer's device and connection speed.
 For more information, see Mezzanine requirements.

 Amazon is a customer-obsessed company and captions help ensure a consistent viewing experience for all customers, including those who might be hearing-impaired, are non-native English speakers.
 For more information, see Captions requirements.

 - Key Art

 Key art represents your title on Prime Video.
 Key art is required in two aspect ratios for episodic and standalone titles and must display your exact title name.
 For more information, see Art requirements.

 Note: You must save your changes first.
-The Publish button is available after you've saved, and when all required files and options are selected.
-After publishing a title, locate its alphanumeric Title ID at the end of the URL in the Video Direct website.
+The Submit button is available after you've saved, and when all required files and options are selected (the tab changes from blue to green).
+After submitting a title, locate its alphanumeric Title ID at the end of the URL in the Video Direct website.